EmreBugday99/NetSync/README.md

 <br>
 By default you use the channel 1 for transmission.
 You can easily change that with specifying a new channel when sending a packet / registering a handler.
 <br>
-### WARNING: YOU SHOULD NEVER USE CHANNEL 0 AS IT IS RESERVED FOR NETSYNC!
+### WARNING: YOU SHOULD NEVER USE CHANNEL 0 AS IT IS RESERVED FOR NETSYNC'S INTERNAL PROTOCOL!
 <br>